MeshJS/mimir/README.md

    - AI assistant invokes the `askDocs` tool from mimir-mcp
    - mimir-mcp sends request to mimir-rag's `/mcp/ask` endpoint
    - mimir-rag retrieves relevant document chunks using vector similarity
-   - mimir-rag generates answer using the provided LLM
-   - Answer is returned to the AI assistant
+   - Document chunks with content and metadata are returned to the AI assistant
+   - AI assistant synthesizes an answer from the retrieved content

 3. **Query Phase (via REST API):**
-   - Direct HTTP POST to `/ask` endpoint with API key authentication
+   - Direct HTTP POST to `/v1/chat/completions` endpoint (OpenAI-compatible)
-   - Same retrieval and generation process as MCP
+   - Supports streaming and non-streaming responses
+   - Works with Vercel AI SDK and other OpenAI-compatible clients
-   - Returns JSON response with answer and sources
+   - Returns OpenAI-formatted responses with answers and sources

 ## Use Cases